StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

   - When the size of the largest partition to collect data (`statistic_max_full_collect_data_size`) is greater than 100 GB, sampled collection is triggered.

-  - Only statistics of partitions whose update time is later than the time of the precious collection task are collected.
+  - Only statistics of partitions whose update time is later than the time of the previous collection task are collected.
 Statistics of partitions with no data change are not collected.

 :::tip